GreedYLearner1146/HELA-VFA/README.md

 Except for AssoAlign, all the methods utilized the ResNet-12 as the training backbone.
 The backbone for the AssoAlign is stated in the parenthesis.

+**However, in this repo the code would be for the configuration without the attention module temporarily, as I'm currently experimenting something on this aspect of the code.
+So the result obtained would be close to that of the No Attention + $\mathcal{L}_{Hesim}$ in the ablation study section of the paper.
+Apology for the inconvenience caused.**

 ## Code Instructions ##
 The codes instructions presented in this github utilized miniImageNet as an example.
 For the other datasets, simply download them and change the address path.